This post may contain affiliate links. Please see our disclosure policy.

 I made the classic mistake of assuming my 4th grandparents married and had children in the usual order.
 I spend years in search of a marriage record and other records on their life together.

 As it turns out, they had a much less conventional relationship.
 They never married, but had many children.
-She did not want to give up her rights to property she owned to a man with a gambling problem.
+My fourth great grandmother did not want to give up her rights to property she owned to a man with a gambling problem.

 Because I had assumed they had married and had children, I lost out on a lot of research time and learned a valuable lesson.